 - You have not had a fever for at least 24 hours/1 day without the use of a fever-reducing medication AND

 - Other symptoms of COVID-19 are improving*.

 *Loss of taste and smell may persist for weeks or months after recovery and need not delay the end of isolation.

 See our Home Isolation Instructions for more information or contact your healthcare provider.

-Your last day of quarantine is 14 days from when you last had contact with the individual who has known or suspected COVID-19.
+Your last day of quarantine is at least 10 days and up to 14 days from when you last had contact with the individual who has known or suspected COVID-19.
 If you continue to live with or care for a person with COVID-19, the quarantine guidance is as follows:

-- Your quarantine will end 14 days after everyone in your household started to follow the Home Isolation Instructions for Coronavirus Disease 2019 (COVID-19).
+- Your quarantine will end 10 (or up to 14) days after everyone in your household started to follow the Home Isolation Instructions for Coronavirus Disease 2019 (COVID-19).

-- If you already started your 14 day quarantine and then have additional instances of close contact with a person with COVID-19 (such as being within 6 feet for more than 15 minutes), contact with their body fluids or secretions (such as being coughed on or sneezed on), sharing utensils or saliva, or you provided care without wearing protective equipment, then you will have to restart the 14-day quarantine period.
+- If you already started your 10-14 day quarantine and then have additional instances of close contact with a person with COVID-19 (such as any of the examples of close contact listed above), then you will have to restart the 10-14-day quarantine period.

 See our Home Quarantine Guidance for more information.
 If you develop any symptoms, you should contact your healthcare provider for medical advice.

 *If you are a healthcare worker, first responder, or other critical infrastructure worker , please refer to your employer and the CDC Safety Practices for Critical Infrastructure Workers web page for guidance.